 SpurView Goods has been uploading the SC written patterns HERE

 In addition, I’ve seen so many other creative ways to use these gnome pixel graphs.
 I’ve seen cross stitch versions of the gnomes, perler bead versions, plastic canvas, knitted, and more!
 Be sure to search the hashtag #2022gnomeproject on social media so you can see them all!

-We are halfway there!
-6 more gnomes to go!
+Only 2 more gnomes to go!
 Be sure to click on each gnome post to get multiple designs for each month.
 We are providing both boy and girl options as well as alternate designs for many of them.
 Happy Crocheting!

 If you like these C2C gnomes you may also like my Granny Square Gnomes!
 Find the pattern HERE